Modesto Car Accident Lawyer

 - Rear-end collisions: This is generally caused when one vehicle is following another too closely.
 It can happen when the lead vehicle has faulty brake lights.

-- Single vehicle accidents: Single vehicle collisions are common and usually are linked to run-off-road accidents or drunk driving.
+- Single vehicle accidents: Accidents involving one vehicle are common.
+Single vehicle traffic collisions are often caused by run off road crashes or drunk driving.

 - Head-on collisions: This usually occurs when one driver erroneously drives in the wrong lane.
 Head-on collisions are often fatal since the impact combines the velocity of both vehicles.

-- Side impact collisions: Also called a T-bone collision, this sort of accident often happens in intersections.
-While the end result varies according to the location of the impact, 25 percent of all fatalities are due to side-impact accidents.
+- Side impact accidents: Also called a T-bone collision, this type of car crash often occurs at intersections.
+While the end result depends on the location of impact and vehicle damage, 25 percent of all motor vehicle accident fatalities are due to broadside collisions.

 As a Modesto car accident lawyer, I have seen a large variety of injuries.
 Some of the most common are: